Sara prefers to spend rainy Sundays lounging around the house with her husband while enjoying a home-cooked brunch.

-Eggs and cheese are the base for a protein-dense meal no matter what time of day it is, and no crust means fewer calories.
-A quiche makes an excellent lazy-Sunday brunch or an easy weeknight dinner.
-Even better, you can use up leftovers by adding almost any random ingredients you have available; simply whisk everything together with the eggs, and then pop it into the oven.
+Eggs and cheese make a wonderful base for a protein-dense quiche that is perfect for a lazy-Sunday brunch or an easy weeknight dinner.
+Foregoing the crust means fewer calories.
+Even better, you can use up any leftovers you happen to have in the fridge by adding almost anything to this endlessly flexible recipe.
+Simply whisk everything together with the eggs, and then pop it into the oven.

 - 8 large eggs

 - 1/2 teaspoon garlic salt

 - 1/2 cup chopped broccoli, large stems removed